Game Day Preview: Americans @ Thunderbirds

 Players to Watch

 Mathew Barzal- It’s been an impressive rookie campaign for Barzal, who has scored 10 goals and 32 assists in 44 games this season, tallying six points against the Americans.
-The B.C. native has registered points in four of his last six games and has two goals and five assists for far this month.
+The B.C. native has registered points in four of his last six games and has scored two goals and five assists so for far this month.

 Taran Kozun- One of the best trade deadline acquistions in the league this season has been that of the Thunderbirds addition of Taran Kozun in January.
 The net minder has made 11 starts for his new team, recording four shut outs and two CHL goaltender of the week awards.